VioricaL/prometeus-grafana/project-grafana-prometheus/README.md

 # Create a Namespace & ClusterRole
 First of all we will create a Kubernetes namespace for all our monitoring components.
 The name for our namespace will be "monitoring".
 If you don’t create a dedicated namespace, all the Prometheus kubernetes deployment objects get deployed on the default namespace.
 We will use the following command to create a new namespace named monitoring:
+# Follow steps to set up Prometheus
 kubectl create namespace monitoring
-Step 1: Create a file named clusterRole.yaml
+Step 1: Create a file named clusterRole.yaml inside should be ClusterRole & ClusterRoleBinding.
 Step 2: Create the role using the following command. kubectl create -f clusterRole.yaml
-Step 1: Create a file called config-map.yaml
+Step 3: Create a file called config-map.yaml
-Step 2: Execute the following command to create the config map in Kubernetes. kubectl create -f config-map.yaml
+Step 4: Execute the following command to create the config map in Kubernetes. kubectl create -f config-map.yaml
-Step 1: Create a file named prometheus-deployment.yaml kubectl create -f prometheus-deployment.yaml Connecting To Prometheus Dashboard kubectl get pods --namespace=monitoring kubectl port-forward your_prometheus_pod_name 8080:9090 -n monitoring
+Step 5: Create a file named prometheus-deployment.yaml kubectl create -f prometheus-deployment.yaml
+Step 6:Connecting To Prometheus Dashboard kubectl get pods --namespace=monitoring kubectl port-forward your_prometheus_pod_name 8080:9090 -n monitoring Step 7: Now, if you access http://localhost:8080 on your browser, you will get the Prometheus home page.

 # Usage